A national publication recognized all five McAllen ISD high schools among America’s best.

 McAllen High, McAllen Memorial and McAllen Rowe high schools are traditional schools offering multiple educational paths and electives including opportunities in fine arts, athletics, CTE and more.

 Achieve Early College High has earned many accolades since it first opened in 2008.
-The school earned a national Blue Ribbon Award in 2015 and was nominated for a second Blue Ribbon Award in 2021.
+The school earned its second national Blue Ribbon Award in 2021 after earning its first Blue Ribbon in 2015.
 The campus was named a top ranked high school in the Rio Grande Valley by Children at Risk for 2020.
-Achieve was also named to the State Honor Roll for the fifth consecutive year earlier this semester.
+Achieve is also a five-time member of the State Honor Roll.
 Through its relationship with South Texas College, Early College High School students can earn an Associate’s Degree before they graduate high school.
-In fact, last year, the campus set a school record with 87.6% of its graduates earning their Associates Degree through STC.